microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+  - Resources (datafiles) required by the students are generated and not contained in this folder.
+See **Student Resources** above for details.

 ## Other Fabric What The Hacks

 These WTHs are currently in development and will be released soon: